matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 The type and content of the plaintext message event are given in the payload.

+If a client has multiple sessions established with another device, it should use the session from which it last received and successfully decrypted a message.
+For these purposes, a session that has not received any messages should use its creation time as the time that it last received a message.
+A client may expire old sessions by defining a maximum number of olm sessions that it will maintain for each device, and expiring sessions on a Least Recently Used basis.
+The maximum number of olm sessions maintained per device should be at least 4.

 ###### Validation of incoming decrypted events

 {{% changed-in v="1.15" %}} Existing checks made more explicit, and checks for `sender_device_keys` added.